Who we are

 My wife and I have lived in Towcester since 1976 and I have served as an independent parish & town councillor for more than 31 years.
 My first exposure to Northants CALC was being sent, shortly after I was first elected, on their courses in an attempt to turn me into an effective local councillor.
 This has served me well over the years and left me with a high regard for the work of the Association.
 Nine years ago, I was honoured to be nominated and elected to the then County Committee.
 With Northamptonshire County & district councils about to transition to unitary status, our parish & town councils, together with the communities we serve, will undoubtedly be facing some challenging, and possibly rewarding times over the next few years.
 The contribution and support of the Association could prove particularly crucial to councils of all sizes over this period and if re-appointed to the Board I would be pleased to continue to make the commitment the roll deserves.

-I am currently Clerk to Litchborough Parish Council.
+I am currently Clerk to Hartwell Parish Council and Ashton Parish Council.
 I am CiLCA qualified and hold a Masters in Community Education.
 Professionally I have considerable experience within the Third Sector and more recently the Local Council Sector, of operational and strategic management at a local, regional and national level.
 I have a strong commitment to community development and equal opportunities.
 Firmly believing in active participation and involvement of local people in the planning and delivery of local services.
 A particular interest in quality assurance processes has lead me to join the internal audit team at Northants CALC and having been impressed with the support offered by Northants CALC.
 I relish the chance to join the board to help further the influence and effectiveness of the Association.
 On a personal level I have two lovely daughters, I like to travel and enjoy reading.

 I am now in my fourteenth year as a member of Rushden Town Council and have been on the Board of Northants CALC for some 7 years.
 I have served Northants CALC as Vice Chair for 2 years and as Chair for 3 years.
 I am a firm believer in Northants CALC as an organisation, not only in bringing coordinated strength to the representation of over 200 county parishes but also in providing a wide range of services and advice on tap to the parishes.
 I have also been a District Councillor for 11 years and have experience of chairing meetings at this level.
 Additionally I am involved with other organisations which operate county wide.
 I believe that this experience and knowledge is very useful to Northants CALC in firstly balancing the board with large and small parish representation, but secondly in assisting Northants CALC to work with its partners at the different county levels, particularly in these times of uncertainty regarding the future structure of the county's councils.

 Following service in the Royal Navy I became an accountant, and worked for a number of companies, both large and small, until my retirement in 2012.
 I moved into Moulton in 1996 and have lived there ever since.
 My interest in Community matters led to co-option to the Parish Council on three occasions – 2004, 2014, and 2018.
 Among my other roles, I am now Vice Chairman of Council, and Chairman of the Finance Committee.
-My other activities have included being a member of the Northants Special Constabulary from 1973 to 2003, a Magistrate for 12 years until my retirement in 2017. an Association Football Referee from 1968-1998, followed by becoming an FA qualified Assessor, and I now regularly watch and advise aspiring referees.
-It gives me great pride to sit as an Independent member on Northants Football Association disciplinary committee, and also on the National anti-Discrimination Panel.
+My other activities have included being a member of the Northants Special Constabulary from 1973 to 2003, a Magistrate for 12 years until my retirement in 2017, an Association Football Referee from 1968-1998, followed by becoming an FA qualified Assessor, and I now regularly watch and advise aspiring referees.
+It gives me great pride to sit as an Independent member on Northants Football Association disciplinary committee, and also on the National Anti-Discrimination Panel.
 I have for the last 3 years been a Non-Executive Director for Cognatum Estates, a company which runs a number of Retirement Communities throughout England.
 Just to be sure I am not idle in my retirement, I have been a Volunteer Lock Keeper with Canal and River Trust since 2013 – helping boaters, meeting people, and getting some much-needed exercise.

 I have been a councillor for Great Addington Parish Council for 4 years and believe that this is an important part of civic life as well as contributing to our community, especially given the push toward greater devolution and all the opportunities that this has to offer.
 Having lived with my wife in Northamptonshire for the past 30 years I recently retired as a CEO for a global business operating in a highly regulated environment and felt I had the right kind of experience and skill sets to offer NCALC when they were looking for a new board member.
 Since joining NCALC I have played an active part in helping to formulate their strategy going forward and as Internal Controls Director have worked with the CEO to refine our internal control process.
 I believe that in today's society organisations in public service need to take in to account best practice from all types of organisations including those in the private sector and I think this is something I can offer NCALC going forward.